mslinn/jekyll-bootstrap5-tabs/README.md

 {% endtabs %}
 ```
 The outer tabs tag has a name: `demo`.
-This name defines a namespace scope for the inner `tab` tags.
+Conceptually, this name defines a namespace scope for the inner `tab` tags, but actually this version does not use the name for any purpose.
 The inner `tab` tags reference the outer `tabs` tag (yes, this is redundant),
 and introduces the name of the tab that it defines after the octothorpe (aka hash mark, number sign, and pound sign: #).
 A Bootstrap 5 tab is created for every `tab` tag, and the `id` for each `tag` is defined by the characters following the octothorpe.
 This `id` is also displayed as the label for the `tab`, so if you want it capitalized a certain way, specify the tag capitalization in the `tab` tag.